Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

-\end{proposition} \begin{proof}[Proof of Theorem~\ref{thm:rate-beta}] From Proposition~\ref{thm:concentration_around_proj_norm} we have $\|\hat{\beta}\|_2 \le \|\Phi \beta\|_2 + \frac{\|\epsilon\|_2}{\sqrt{n}} \sqrt{\lambda_{\max}(\hat{\Sigma}^\pinv)}$.
+where the second equality follows from direct use of the property $ \hat{\Sigma}^\pinv \hat{\Sigma} \hat{\Sigma}^\pinv = \hat{\Sigma}^\pinv$ and the fact that $\hat{\Sigma}^\pinv$ is positive semidefinite. \end{proof} Equipped with the proposition and the lemmas we are now ready to prove the theorem.
+Note that Lemma~\ref{thm:bias-variance-decomposition} could provide another possible route to prove similar results and (maybe) tighter bounds.
+Nonetheless, here, we choose to use Proposition~\ref{thm:concentration_around_proj_norm} for two reasons: 1) it can easily be combined with non-asymptotic results; 2) the argument applied above can be extended for any other $p$-norms.
+We also point out that an analogous procedure could be used to provide a lower bound on $\|\mhat{\beta}\|_2$. \begin{proof}[Proof of Theorem~\ref{thm:rate-beta}] From Proposition~\ref{thm:concentration_around_proj_norm} we have $\|\mhat{\beta}\|_2 \le \|\Phi \beta\|_2 + \frac{\|\epsilon\|_2}{\sqrt{n}} \sqrt{\lambda_{\max}(\hat{\Sigma}^\pinv)}$.
 Due to the fact that the noise is sub-Gaussian, a straightforward application of Theorem~3.1.1 from~\cite{vershynin_high-dimensional_2018} implies that $\left|\frac{\|\epsilon\|_2}{\sqrt{n}} - \sigma^2\right| \le t$ with probability greater than $1 - 2\exp(c t^2 n)$.
-This together with Lemma~\ref{thm:bounds-trace} results in the desired upper bound for the second term.
-The first term can be bounded using Lemma~\ref{thm:bounds-norm}, which yields the desired result. \end{proof} We mention here that Lemma~\ref{thm:bias-variance-decomposition} could provide another possible route to prove similar results and (most likely) tighter bounds.
-Nonetheless, here, we choose to use Proposition~\ref{thm:concentration_around_proj_norm} for two reasons: 1) it can be easily combined with non-asymptotic results; 2) the same argument applied above can be extended for any other $p$-norms.
-We also point out that an analogous procedure could be used to provide a lower bound on $\|\hat{\beta}\|_2$.
+This together with Lemma~\ref{thm:bounds-trace} yields the desired upper bound for the second term.
+The first term can be bounded using Lemma~\ref{thm:bounds-norm}.
+The result follows. \end{proof}